 Following the COVID-19 pandemic, South East Asia went through socioeconomic crises, with GDP falling by 4.2 % in 2020.
-Declining tourism and businesses have caused sharp downturn in the overall economy of the region.
-Low material movements and lockdowns are affecting countries dependent on trade and tourism especially Singapore, Vietnam, Cambodia, Malaysia and Thailand.
+Declining tourism and businesses had caused sharp downturn in the overall economy of the region.
+Low material movements and lockdowns affected countries dependent on trade and tourism especially Singapore, Vietnam, Cambodia, Malaysia and Thailand.
 Also, reduced remittance has negatively impacting the economic growth of countries such as Philippines and Taiwan.
-According to the recent International Monetary Fund projections, the region is expected to register GDP growth at 4.5%, 5.8% and 5.4% in 2021, 2022 and 2023.
+According to the recent International Monetary Fund projections, the region is expected to register GDP growth of 5.5%, 5.7% and 5.3% in 2022, 2023 and 2024.
 Although the outlook is shadowed by uncertainty, three major elements have shaped Southeast Asia's experience with the crisis thus far and will be critical in the following years (a) Controlling the virus through vaccine drives (b) Role of international trade (c) Responsiveness of the macroeconomic policy.

-With the US China trade war and the economies are now gradually recovering from the impact of COVID-19, the focus of global growth is shifting towards South East Asia.
+With the US China trade war and the economies are showing remarkable recovery from the impact of COVID-19, the focus of global growth is shifting towards South East Asia.
 With a rapid growth in urbanization and industrialization, high proportion of young population, digitization, and growing access to education and employment, South East Asia is set to emerge as one of the manufacturing hotspots in the coming years.